 But even if these testimonies were reliably preserved and were sincere, by the time Muhammad died in 632, he was a victorious military leader who had unified the entire Arabian peninsula under Islam.
 There’s not much to dissuade someone from making grand claims about a person like that.
 However, the apostles made their claims about Jesus after he died a humiliating death and themselves suffered persecution and utter destruction to affirm that Jesus rose from the dead.
 Even former enemies of Christianity like St. Paul did the same, so this counts in favor of testimony for the bodily resurrection of Jesus because we wouldn’t expect this kind of testimony unless Jesus really did appear to people after his death.

-But not only do we not have good evidence for Muhammad’s splitting of the moon, but we also have evidence against it.
+But it’s not just that we do not have good evidence for Muhammad’s splitting of the moon.
+We also have evidence against it.

-If Jesus rose from the dead and only appeared to Paul and his disciples, then we’d expect the kind of testimony we have today in the New Testament.
-We wouldn’t expect ancient Roman and Greek historians to say this happened because the risen Jesus never appeared to them; we’d only expect them to say Christians believed that this happened.
+If Jesus rose from the dead and appeared only to Paul and his disciples, then we’d expect the kind of testimony we have today in the New Testament.
+We wouldn’t expect ancient Roman and Greek historians to say this happened, because the risen Jesus never appeared to them; we’d expect them to say only that Christians believed that this happened.
 But if Muhammad really did split the moon in two in the seventh century (and Uthman endorses the literal approach to this miracle), we’d expect corroborating physical evidence and corroborating non-Muslim evidence from other cultures at the time.

 For example, Uthman shows some NASA pictures of ridges on the moon and talks about how the moon could have actually split, though he doesn’t say this proves that Muhammad split the moon in two.
 If it did split in half, we’d expect some evidence of this on the moon unless God miraculously repaired the damage.
 In fact, in 2010, NASA scientist Brad Bailey responded to Muslim questions about these photos, saying, “My recommendation is to not believe everything you read on the internet.
 Peer-reviewed papers are the only scientifically valid sources of information out there.
 No current scientific evidence reports that the Moon was split into two (or more) parts and then reassembled at any point in the past.”